apuder/sdltrs-trs-io/README.md

 ## SDL2

 The [SDL2] branch contains the SDL2 version with hardware rendering support.
-Altough considered as *experimental*, it is recommended for 64-bit operating systems (SDL2 binaries and packages above are build on the *master* branch).
+Altough considered as *experimental*, it is recommended for newer operating systems (SDL2 binaries and packages above are build on the *master* branch, which uses software rendering).

 The SDL2 version is available in Valerio Lupi's fork of the [RetroPie-Setup].